Your True Self: Illuminated

 When it comes to time, I find that having a couple of hours available is key.
 This ensures we have the freedom to connect, explore, and refine without feeling rushed.

-To start, we just ease into things and connect through conversation.
-We’ll talk about any new ideas or insights you’ve had since our initial meeting, exploring the meaningful elements and understanding their significance to your story.
+We start by easing into things with a conversation.
+We’ll talk about any new ideas or insights you’ve had since our initial meeting, exploring meaningful elements and their significance.
 As we talk, I’ll observe the environment as a whole, taking in the light and how the elements interact.

 3. Portraits and Headshots

-With a little connection and flow, this is where we begin to shift and get more intentional with the photographs.
-We’ll move elements, play with expressions, emotions, and energies, and create some cool portraits.
-We’ll also get some headshots if that’s what you’re looking for.
+With a little connection and flow, we begin to refine and get more intentional with the photographs.
+We’ll move elements, explore expressions and emotions, and create compelling portraits.
+We’ll also capture headshots if that’s what you’re looking for.

-And, of course, this is where we find our rhythm, finding the right amount of direction, and getting to know how we respond to each other.
+This is where we find our rhythm—discovering the right balance of direction and spontaneity, and learning how we respond to each other in the process.

 4. Spontaneity and Play